-The course offers the opportunity to deepen and consolidate the linguistic and grammatical knowledge and skills acquired in the previous years and to develop basic specialist knowledge and skills in the following scientific-didactic areas: stylistic-linguistic analysis of literary texts, contrastive grammar translation. and literary he/she Specifically, the student demonstrate that knows must - theoretically describe, both in Italian and in German, and recognise on a textual basis the main morphological, syntactic and textual phenomena of the German language, with particular reference to literary language, also from a contrastive point of view with Italian
+In general, the course offers the opportunity to deepen and consolidate knowledge and skills linguistics and grammar acquired in previous years in the context of the lectorate and develop basic specialized knowledge and skills in the following scientific-didactic fields: analysis stylistic linguistic of literary texts, diamesic variation, lexicon and history of the language, translation literary and specialist.
+For the part of translation and linguistic-stylistic analysis will be given articulate attention to texts relating to travel literature and to specialized texts in the artistic field and tourist.

+Specifically, the student must demonstrate that they know:

-- describe the peculiarities of literary texts in German in comparison with Italian translations - recognise and compare the main peculiarities of different Italian translations - propose reflections from a translation perspective - prepare cohesive and coherent papers on the proposed issues
+- with particular reference to the literary language and the specialized language, describe theoretically, both in Italian and in German, and to recognize the main phenomena on a textual basis morphological, syntactic and textual of the German language, also in a contrastive perspective with Italian - describe phenomena of lexical variation from a diachronic perspective - describe the peculiarities of the literary and specialist text in German in comparison with the Italian and / or English translations - recognize and compare the main peculiarities of the various Italian translations - propose reflections from a translation point of view. - draw up cohesive and coherent documents on the proposed problems.